dominicshields/Contributor-Comments/README.md

 	- When RUREF and survey scope are entered, existing contact details for that scope are pre-filled automatically
 	- Users can amend those contact fields directly when saving a new comment
 	- If amended, the scoped contact is updated and the comment is saved in one step
+	- Add Comment includes an `Insert from template` popup for standard wording
+	- Selecting a template appends wording to the comment text (it does not overwrite existing text)
+	- The template popup includes a filter box for fast wording lookup
 - Contact editing is available to all authenticated users
 - Admin survey metadata supports create, update, activate/deactivate, and complete delete (with confirmation)